Cardiovascular care in West Hills, California

 Chest Pain Receiving Center

-The West Hills Regional Heart & Vascular Institute is an accredited Chest Pain Receiving Center designated by the Society of Chest Pain Centers.
-This official designation in Los Angeles County means we are prepared 24/7 to provide specialized, emergency cardiac care.
+The West Hills Regional Heart & Vascular Institute is a Joint Commission Certified Pain Center.
+This official designation means we are prepared 24/7 to provide specialized, emergency cardiac care.

 STEMI Receiving Center